hawagabriela/Budget_Allocation_Tool/README.md

 Total Percentage: 100%

 ## Contributors
-- Jana Andrea Lozada
+- Jana Andrea Lozada (designed and drafted the README.md sections, tested the program calculations to ensure all categories add up correctly)
-- John Cedric Galido
+- John Cedric Galido (created the CHANGELOG.md with all updates and version history, defined features, helped format the README.md and checked for spelling/grammar)